EMIT-leadership-development/emit/_posts/About-Emit/2020-01-7-how-we-do-it.md

 ---
 layout: post
-title: "How we do it"
+title: How we do it
-subtitle: " A network of leaders reaching into the remotest areas of Africa."
+subtitle: A network of leaders reaching into the remotest areas of Africa.

-headerImg: "about/meetingUnderTree.webp"
+# IMAGES
+heroImage: /images/fetchingWater.webp
+sprite_image: /images/sprites/sprite-Set1.jpg
+sprite_selection_number: 15

 author: Theo

-authorImg: "team/TheoSmall.jpg"
-tags: EMIT transformation Africa Leadership Training
+tags: EMIT Strategy
 category: About EMIT
 excerpt_separator: <!--more-->
 ---